drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 Therefore, at some point between these two extremes, there lies an optimum concentration of nanofluid for the intended requirement that maximal thermal and electrical energy be generated.
 The results obtained show that the 50 ppm nanofluid solution transmits the spectra that best allow photons to excite electrons across the silicon solar cell band gap.
-So this concentration is preferable to generate optimum amounts of both electrical and thermal energy.
+So this concentration is to be preferred as it generates optimum amounts of both electrical and thermal energy.

 +----------------------------------+----------------------------------+